nzmksk/bs-hr-genie-mobile/README.md

 A comprehensive README for the project

 ## Summary
 This project aims to develop a mobile application using Flutter, implementing best practices and industry-standard techniques.
 The project follows the Model-View-Controller (MVC) architecture style and incorporates efficient routing navigation, error handling, and form validation using Cubit.
+HR Genie is a Leave application for employees and managers to manage their leave (annual leave, emergency leave, parental leave, &, etc) to make it easier to access with hassle-free.
+With this idea, we don't have to send an email anymore.

 ## Features
 - MVC Architecture: The project is structured following the Model-View-Controller architectural pattern, ensuring separation of concerns and maintainability.